top of page

 Recognising this isn’t failure.

-Burnout and nervous system awareness go hand in hand
+Burnout and nervous system awareness go hand in hand.

 🗒️The Turning Point

-Naming what’s really happening can change everything.
+Naming what’s really happening can be a turning point.

 Instead of:

-Why can’t I handle this?
+Why can’t I just get on with this?

 You start to hear: